electricessence/Sexy-Lock-Card/info.md

 - **⚡ Lightweight** - Pure JavaScript Web Component, no external dependencies
 - **🎯 Production Ready** - Fully compatible with Home Assistant, works with any lock entity
 - **📱 Mobile Friendly** - Touch-optimized with long-press support
+- **📐 Grid Friendly** - Ships with a 2×2 default footprint in the new dashboard grid/sections layout

 ### Visual States